 - Switch the flame off and start mixing the Lemon water in 2 parts.
-After adding the first part to the milk using a spatula mix it properly and then add remaining lemon water.
+After adding the first part to the milk using a spatula mix it properly and then add the remaining lemon water.

 - At this point, milk will start separating into Chana or cottage Cheese and water.

 - Cover the pan with a lid and leave it for 5 minutes.

 - After five minutes open the lid and using a strainer discard the water from the Cottage Cheese.

 - Don’t wash Chana after separating it from the water as washing it under cold water will harden Chana.

 - Now take the Chana and place it in the middle of a Muslin cloth and tie all the sides of the cloth.

 - Place the Chana covered with the cloth in a flat place and put some weight over it (I have used my Shil Nora/ Shil Batta for this step) for 10 minutes to discard excess water from it.